03axdov/muskie/README.md

 pip install -r requirements.txt
 ```

-# Code Structure
+# Code Structure [IMPORTANT]
-It is important to note that the user's main script must have the following if-clause for certain Muskie features (such as creating Image Datasets) to work properly
+It is important to note that the user's main script must have the following if-clause for certain Muskie features (mainly Convolutional layers) to work properly
 ```python
 # imports and non-Muskie code here